influxdata/telegraf/plugins/aggregators/derivative/README.md

 ### Tags

 No tags are applied by this aggregator.
-Existing tags are passed throug the aggregator untouched.
+Existing tags are passed through the aggregator untouched.

 ## Example Output